GSG-K3/next-js-workshop/What-is-Next-js.md

 Next js is a special JavaScript framework for React to build a modern high scalability application created by Zeit, to build server-side rendering web applications using React, the main reason for Next js is to reduce content load time and javascript files, solve the Content SEO issue, so the Solution is server rendering.

-the Next js Provide powerful features that make Next js the first option for building your web application.
+the Next js Provide powerful features that make Next js the first option for building web application depend in React.

-The main feature is server-side react Component rendering, SEO "Search engine optimization", automatic routing, automatic code splitting, prefetching of next pages, easy deployment process.
+## The main feature of Next Js

+ 1. server-side rendering

+ 2. SEO "Search engine optimization"

+ 3. automatic routing

+ 4. automatic code splitting

+ 5. prefetching of next pages

+ 6. easy deployment process